TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/AppendixCPhpIncludeScripts/CaseStory/Index.rst

    config.includeLibrary = fileadmin/scripts/include.inc

-The file  **include.inc** is now included (in typo3/sysext/cms/tslib/pagegen.php).
+The file  **include.inc** is now included (in typo3/sysext/frontend/Classes/Page/PageGenerator.php, in older versions in typo3/sysext/cms/tslib/class.tslib\_pagegen.php).
 In this case it looks like this:

 file: fileadmin/scripts/include.inc